hyperaudio/README/readme.md

 ### Transcript Powered Audio And Video

-Hyperaudio is maintained by Hyperaudio Inc a nonprofit committed to making media easy to navigate, share and remix.
+Hyperaudio is maintained by Hyperaudio Inc, a nonprofit committed to making media easy to navigate, share and remix.

 All public code is this repo is [MIT Licensed](https://github.com/hyperaudio/README/blob/master/MIT-licence.md)

 [Visit the Hyperaud.io Website](http://hyperaud.io)

-Hyperaudio is made up from many different parts.
+Hyperaudio is made from many different parts.

 First we have the ecosystem that comprises of several loosely-coupled tools.